jereodell/poetry/retelling.md

 and the stream, yet clear, stumbles over goose egg quartz
 and Missouri sands.
 Banks of sycamore and poplar

-lean out, trunks water-hollowed, current ankle deep
+lean out, trunks water-hollowed, current, clear-cut
 and bending the length of the pasture, south and west.

 Even, an early litter of fall leaves.
 True story.